 Tue, Fri 10–18 | Wed, Thu 10–20 | Sat, Sun 11-17Information: +358 (0)9 6122 5510Operator: +358 (0)9 173 361

-Ateneum's collections are kept on public display on the museum's third floor.
+Ateneum's collections are kept on public display on the museum's third floor and ground floor.
 The collection display presents classic art in a new light.

 Art from the Presidential Palace

 The renovation of the Presidential Palace provides a unique opportunity to view its treasures on display at Ateneum.

 Eero Järnefelt was one of the most important figures in the golden age of Finnish art.
 The year 2013 marks the 150th anniversary of the birth of the artist.

 This exhibition will present a wide selection of poetic, mystical and sensual interpretations of nature painted between 1880 and 1910.